abourdon/shprofile/README.md

-# Terminal session startup
+# Terminal session bootstrap

-A simple executable to startup your Linux Terminal session.
+A simple executable to bootstrap your Linux Terminal session.

 ## Why?